c0nn0r/5G_IoT_Smart_Footbeds/README.md

 	•	M1/NB1 IoT Modem configuration for BELL, ROGERS, TELUS, T-Mobile USA (EDGE), & T-Mobile Netherlands.
 	•	AT commands to send data from footbeds to JumpstartCSR server.
 	•	5G IoT account management via Cisco Jasper tools.

-To get this project running follow the instructions in the GET_STARTED file.